BaiqiJiang/Chakravarti-Lab/Calculate-Concordance/readme.txt

 --sample_call: The sample name within the --call_vcf.
 --info_field: The INFO field for interval filtering, such as AF or RAF.
 This parameter must exist under INFO in both VCF files.
 --intervals: The filtering intervals, automatically filtered according to --info_field.
---output_path: The path to the output file, preferably in TSV format.
+--output_path: The path to the output file, it must be set as a TSV file.

 [[[Optional Parameters]]]